dylanrollinss/dylanrollinss/README.md

 Howdy!
-I am an third-year undergraduate statistics student at Texas A&M University who utilizes Python, R, and C++ to solve relevant, real-world problems.
+I am a senior undergraduate statistics student at Texas A&M University who utilizes Python, R, and C++ to solve relevant, real-world problems.

 Some of my interests include: machine learning, classification algorithms, high-dimensional data analysis, and bayesian classification.